Preocts/braghook/README.md

 ### OpenWeatherMap

 When provided, braghook will poll OpenWeatherMap on each edit of the brag file.
 The current weather information will be appended to the bottom of the current file.
+This happens when the file is closed, ensures a newline between the last line enter and after.

 This feature expects an [OpenWeatherMap current weather endpoint](https://openweathermap.org/current#zip) such as: